mofty8/DKMS/README.md

 - `unique_sequences.fasta` - Contains all unique sequences.
 - `non_unique_sequences.csv` - Lists non-unique sequences, detailing the total number of occurrences and the count of occurrences in each individual file.

+## ## Example Outputs
+Please refer to the `examples` folder in this repository to review the output files that have been previously generated